GoogleChrome/web.dev/src/site/content/en/blog/datatransfer/index.md

 - **`text/uri-list`:** Navigates to the URL when dropping on the URL bar or browser page.
 A URL shortcut will be created when dropping on a directory or the desktop.

 The widespread adoption of `text/html` by WYSIWYG editors makes it very useful.
-Like in HTML documents, you can embed resources by using
+As in HTML documents, you can embed resources by using
 [Data URLs](https://developer.mozilla.org/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) or publicly accessible URLs.
 This works well with exporting visuals (for example from a canvas) to editors like